isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 A noticeable portion of the collected reviews contains fewer than 10 characters.
 Most of these reviews consist of short expressions such as "nice app", "wow", or emojis.
 Although these reviews often reflect positive or negative sentiment, they provide little contextual information about user experience, product features, or specific issues.
 Depending on the objectives of downstream tasks, these reviews may be removed or processed separately to improve the quality of text-based analyses.

 ### Language Issues
 To verify that the `google-play-scraper` language and country parameters work as expected, an additional dataset was collected using `lang="es"` and `country="es"`.
 For each application, 100 of the newest reviews were retrieved and stored in a separate DataFrame.
-This experiment evaluates whether the scraper can reliably collect reviews from different language markets.
+This experiment evaluates whether the scraper can reliably collect reviews from different languages.
 ```python
 all_reviews_other = []